 Cancelling the TV Licence is one item on a longer list.
 For a complete guide to the notifications and cancellations that need to happen after a death, see our what to do after a death hub.

 TV Licensing sits alongside a range of other ongoing subscriptions and services that need cancelling or transferring.
 Our guide to what happens to subscriptions when someone dies covers the wider picture – streaming services, software, and other digital accounts.
 For the Direct Debit question in more detail, see what happens to direct debits when someone dies.
-If the deceased played the National Lottery by direct debit or held a player account with winnings in it, see our guide to notifying the National Lottery when someone dies.

 If you are managing an estate that includes a property where the licence will continue to be needed, that sits alongside other property-related tasks – council tax, utilities, and building insurance.
 For council tax, see our guide to notifying your council when someone dies.
+For utilities, see our guide to notifying your water company when someone dies.